+LEICA M9 (20.9oz/593g with battery and card, but no lens, cap or strap, about $4,800 used)) with a LEICA SUMMILUX 50mm f/1.4 from 1964. enlarge.
 The M9 comes in steel-gray lacquer as shown (10 705) and black lacquer (10 704).
-I'd order it at Adorama in black or steel-gray, Amazon in black or steel-gray, or B&H in black or steel-gray.
-You also can get then at eBay. (see How to Win at eBay).
+I'd get it at Amazon in black or steel-gray, or B&H in black or steel-gray.
+You also can get them at eBay. (see How to Win at eBay).
 Adorama pays top dollar for your used gear, especially the M8 and M8.2.
 Using any of these links to get anything, regardless of the country in which you live, is what supports me to keep adding these reviews.
 Thanks!
 Ken.

 NEW: LEICA M-E September 2012.
 Same as the M9, for just $5,500.

 Firmware 1.174 für LEICA M9 und M9-P 14 November 2011.